pakponj/KUPewPewGdx/README.md

 Brief
 ---
-Our project is space shooting game created by Library called "GDX" this library allow our to render easily and take less resource than using Native Android.
+Our project is space shooting game created by Library called "GDX" this library allow us to render easily and take less resource than using Native Android.

 How to play :
 ===
-- Touch the Game Start Button
+- Touch the Game Start Button.
 - Use your finger to control your movement.
-- Shoot the enemy as much as you can and you can take the bomb to clear the screen
+- Shoot the enemy as much as you can and you can take the bomb to clear the screen.
-- If you die to can press the Retry button to retry again
+- If you die to can press the Retry button to retry again.

-Our Pattern use 6 patterns in total.
+Our Pattern use 8 patterns in total.
 ====
 Singleton
 ---